-This is alongside ongoing discussions with infrastructure providers about their services, such as education, and completion of evidence studies covering topics including traffic modelling, landscape, recreation, and flood risk.
-The Preferred Options will also need to reflect national guidance.
+The responses received to the consultation alongside ongoing discussions with infrastructure providers about their services, such as education, and completion of evidence studies covering topics including traffic modelling, landscape and flood risk have been used to help inform the Preferred Options Local Plan.
+The Preferred Options Local Plan also reflects national guidance and will be subject to public consultation.